 - A friend of mine in high school wrote I poem called “My Creed.”
 It was in the “higgledy piggledy” double dactyl format, with each verse laying out a litany of woes or troubles, all of which were dispatched with the same, simple phrase at the end of each stanza: “I laugh.”
 I liked it then, as a poem and philosophy, and it sticks with me to this day.

 - I’m weary of every issue and every news item being immediately parsed politically into left or right, or red or blue, or liberal or conservative, or whatever other polarity you choose to define.
-I was thinking about how to frame premises or tenets in ways that don’t immediate drop into one of those mutually exclusive buckets, and in so doing, I started racking up a list of abstract nouns formed from adjectives by adding the suffix “-ity.”
+I was thinking about how to frame premises or tenets in ways that don’t immediate drop into one of those mutually exclusive buckets, and in so doing, I started racking up a list of objectively neutral themes framed by the nouns that are formed from adjectives by adding the suffix “-ity.”
 Such nouns refer to the state, property or quality of conforming to their adjective’s descriptions, and they are typically abstract and uncountable.
 On a macro time or global geographical scale, the politics that consume us are ultimately local and ephemeral and increasingly numerical as pollsters stand as the dominant alchemists and wizards of our age.
 Do uncountable abstractions rise above the daily media concerns that consume us?
 And are there greater truths to consider if we rise above our own place and time?

 - As noted above, I’ve been writing online for a long, long time, and so I do have a readership, of sorts, that responds in some moderately predictable ways, as evidenced by traffic and comment logs.
 The things that generate the most long-term engagement and response from my readers have often been original think pieces that involve personal opinions, and personal stories, but are not directly reactive to a specific stimuli, like records, or concerts, or travels.
 Call them philosophical pieces, for lack of a better word; they’re examinations into certain premises or tenets that may have relevance to contemporary issues, but aren’t strictly reactive to them, nor are they anchored in the language of political discourse and debate.
 They almost always carry some emotional heft, too, along with some personal stories or narratives.
 Here’s a good example.